automl/SMAC3/doc/quickstart.rst

 Branin
 ~~~~~~
 First of, we'll demonstrate the usage of *SMAC* on the minimization of a standard 2-dimensional continuous test function (`branin <https://www.sfu.ca/~ssurjano/branin.html>`_).
-This example does not use instance features and aims to explain the most basic
+This example aims to explain the most basic
 usage of *SMAC*.

 To run the example scenario, change into the root-directory of *SMAC* and type the following commands: